- Publication 530 - Introductory Material

 The cost of your home includes most settlement or closing costs you paid when you bought the home.
 If you built your home, your cost includes most closing costs paid when you bought the land or settled on your mortgage.
 See Settlement or closing costs , later.

-If you elect to deduct the sales taxes on the purchase or construction of your home as an itemized deduction on Schedule A (Form 1040), you cannot include the sales taxes as part of your cost basis in the home.
+If you elect to deduct the sales taxes on the purchase or construction of your home as an itemized deduction on Schedule A (Form 1040 or 1040-SR), you can't include the sales taxes as part of your cost basis in the home.

 Pub.
 551 gives more information, including examples, on figuring your basis when you receive property as a gift.